 Motorcycle accidents can be absolutely catastrophic for motorcyclists.
-They cause extremely debilitating injuries that can follow a person for the rest of their life while the driver of a passenger vehicle often emerges unscathed.
+They cause extremely debilitating injuries that can follow a person for the rest of their life.
+By contrast, the driver of a passenger vehicle often emerges unscathed.
 Motorcyclists don’t have to suffer the damages inflicted upon them by negligent drivers without compensation.
 Through a motorcycle injury claim, a motorcyclist can have the damages they have suffered because of an accident alleviated through a reasonable settlement.
 Consider speaking to a Minnesota motorcycle accident lawyer from Sand Law to help you with your motorcycle accident claim.

 1. Left Turning Cars That Cause Motorcycle Accidents

 Probably the most common cause of motorcycle accidents in the country is left-turning vehicles that don’t see incoming motorcycles with the right of way.
 When two cars get in an accident this way, the damage can be significant but for motorcycles, it can cause a severe accident.

 The reason this motorcycle accident scenario is so common is due to the general lack of awareness when it comes to motorcycles.
 The primary issue for motorcyclists when it comes to avoiding accidents is visibility.
 Cars that make left turn collisions with motorcycles often do not see them coming.
 Visibility is actually a factor in pretty much every kind of motorcycle accident scenario.